Kallb123/NewTabRedux/README.md

 ## Installation

-Homely is built as a Chrome extension that replaces the New Tab page.
+Homely is built as a browser extension that replaces the New Tab page.
-The following steps will install the extension and automatically apply it as your New Tab page:
+The following steps will install the extension and automatically apply it as your New Tab page.

+### Chrome

 1. Open the Chrome `Extension` settings by navigating the menus or visiting [chrome://extensions/](chrome://extensions/).
 2. Enable the `Developer mode` toggle in the top right.
 3. Select the `Load unpacked` button in the top left.
 4. Browse to and select the `Homely` root folder so that you can see the `lib` and `res` folders.

+### Firefox

+1. Download the latest xpi file from the [Releases page](https://github.com/Kallb123/Homely/releases)
+2. Open the Firefox `Addons` page by using the menu in the top right or by visiting [about:addons](about:addons)
+3. Click the settings icon in the top right and select `Install Add-on From File...`
+4. Navigate to the xpi file you downloaded in step 1 and select it
+5. Accept any prompt to install the add-on

 You may or may not want the extension to work in Incognito mode, this can be toggled by going into the extension Details page.